Advanced Certificate in International Trade

 Sessions: study is supported by online tutors, webinars, video sessions and learning materials online

-*as per the suggestions of the Professional Qualifications Examination Board.
+*as per the suggestions of the Academic Board.
 Hours of study are recommendations only and will vary from student to student

 You can enter the Advanced Certificate in International Trade if you are 18 years of age or over and have 4 GCSE/GCE O Levels A-C Grades including English Language and 1 A level or equivalent OR have NVQ Level 2 in International Trade Services OR 21 years of age or over with 3 years practical experience in international trade

 1. The Business Environment